Ignatius of Loyola: Death and canonization

 By 1553 Ignatius' health had begun to fail, and he decided to dictate a testament of his life to a Jesuit named Louis Gonzalez.
 The work was later published as an autobiography in 1555.
 It recounts Ignatius' life during the 1520s and 1530s, starting with his convalescence and religious conversion.

-Ignatius died in Rome on 31 July 1556, probably of the "Roman Fever", a severe variant of malaria which was endemic in Rome throughout medieval history.
+Ignatius died in Rome on the 31 of July 1556, probably of the "Roman Fever", a severe variant of malaria which was endemic in Rome throughout medieval history.
 An autopsy revealed that he also had kidney and bladder stones, a probable cause of the abdominal pains he suffered from in later life.

 The anatomist Matteo Colombo was present at the necropsy of St. Ignatius.
 He describes the results in his De re anatomica libre XV:

 I have taken out innumerable stones with my own hands, with various colors found in the kidneys, in the lungs, in the liver, and in the portal vein.
 For I saw stones in the ureters, in the bladder, in the colon, in the hemorrhoidal veins as well as in the umbilicus.
 Also in the gall bladder I found stones of various shapes and colors.